Research and Collaboration Partners

-In 2012, FCT was selected as model of choice to be implemented as part of the state of Indiana Department of Child Services Comprehensive Home Based Services RFP initiative.
-The purpose of this RFP is to select Comprehensive Home Based Services vendors/providers that can satisfy the DCS need for the provision of Comprehensive Home Based Services that are to be Evidenced Based Models or Promising Practices to all 18 regions and the corresponding 92 local offices in the State.
+In 2012, FCT was selected as model of choice to be implemented as part of the state of Indiana Department of Child Services Comprehensive Home Based Services Request For Proposal (RFP) initiative.
+The purpose of this RFP was to select vendors/providers that could implement the FCT model to all 18 regions and corresponding 92 local offices in the State of Indiana..

 In 2015, FCT was identified by multiple Managed Care Organizations as well as the North Carolina Division of Medical Assistance (DMA) within North Carolina as a standalone (in lieu of) service to be provided to individuals and families involved in child welfare, juvenile justice, residential settings, and mental health systems of care.
 In 2011, FCT was formally designated as a Family Therapy model option eligible for providers as part of the (DMA) Intensive In Home Service Definition.

-In 2011 FCT was formally designated and listed with the Virginia Commission on Youth 4th edition Collection of Evidence Based Practices for Children and Adolescents with Mental Health Treatment needs.
-The Virginia Commission on Youth was established by the Virginia General Assembly and represents a legislative response to a two-year study examining the issues related to services to chronic status offenders.
+In 2011, FCT was formally designated and listed with the Virginia Commission on Youth 4th edition Collection of Evidence Based Practices for Children and Adolescents with Mental Health Treatment needs."
+The Virginia Commission on Youth was established by the Virginia General Assembly and represents a legislative response to a two-year study examining the issues related to services for chronic status offenders.
 Virginia Code directs the Commission "to study and provide recommendations addressing the needs of and services to the Commonwealth's youth and families."
 Enacted in 1989, the Commission began operations in 1991.

-As result of the effective work within Maryland, Family Centered Treatment is recognized by Innovations Institute.
-The Maryland Child and Adolescent Innovations Institute has recognized Family Centered Treatment ® as an Evidence-based/Promising Practice within Maryland.
+As result of effective work by FCT service providers in Maryland, the Maryland Child and Adolescent Innovations Institute recognized Family Centered Treatment ® as an Evidence-based/Promising Practice

 The Institute for Innovation and Implementation (The Institute) serves as a training, technical assistance, evaluation, policy, systems design, and finance center for the Maryland Children's Cabinet and its member agencies, along with multiple other states, localities, and private organizations.
 The Institute supports state and local governments and organizations to implement effective systems and practices that are designed to best meet the needs of children and youth with complex behavioral needs and their families.
 This support is provided through three primary units within The Institute: Policy and Finance; Technical Assistance and Implementation; and Research and Evaluation.
 These units work in an integrated fashion to assist governmental and other organizational entities to achieve better outcomes for children, youth, and their families.